Equations defining probability tree models: Properties of staged tree models

 In \cref{thm:algebra}, the main result of this section, we state \cref{thm:implicit} in the language of commutative algebra.
 This result is then used to clarify the close relation between $I_\T$ and $\ker\varphi$ in terms of local rings.

 In general, we always have that the ideal of model invariants $I_{\T}\subset \ker \varphi$ is contained in the kernel of its algebraic parametrisation \cref{eq:phi}, or equivalently, that the model variety $\var(I_{\T})$ contains the closed image of $\varphi$.
-However, as was illustrated in \cref{ex:3trees}, equality does not always hold.
-Compare also the long discussion given in \cref{sect:example}.
+However, as was illustrated in \cref{ex:3trees}, equality does not always hold and different tree representations of $\T$ lead to different primary decomposition of the ideals $I_{\T}$.

 Let henceforth $\mathbf{p}\in\R[p_1,\ldots,p_n]$ denote the product of all the denominators which appear in the identified conditional probabilities \cref{eq:condprobs} in a staged tree.